SamuelMaddox/personal-site/dev-notes/new-react-app/step-8-file-structure.md

 - The top level `Modules` are really big (epic or feature level) components made up of smaller components. `Modules` can have other `Modules` and `Components` as children.
 The hope is that individual `Modules` should not be aware of other sibling `Modules`.
 This is why `API`, `Contexts`, and `Hooks` are not sub folders of individual modules.
 It's possible that `API`, `Contexts`, and `Hooks` might need to be shared across modules, and this is how they would handle the communication across sibling `Modules`.

 - Types should be defined in the `/src/Types` directory.
-Exception, Styled Component Types can be saved in the same file as the styles are.
+Exception, Emotion Styled Component Types can be saved in the same file as the styles are.

 ## Step 8-3 - Add Skeleton Code